 The rate increases were approved under the Sustainable Insurance Strategy, which is intended to keep carriers from continuing to withdraw from the wildfire-prone state.
 In return for expedited rate filings, carriers agreed to write insurance in areas of the state that were shunned due to higher wildfire hazards.

-Farmers Insurance in late November announced it will eliminate a cap on the number of homeowners insurance policies it offers in California.
+Farmers Insurance in late November announced it would eliminate a cap on the number of homeowners insurance policies it offers in California.
 Thee cap removal was made in anticipation of an improved homeowners insurance market in California, according to the carrier.
 Farmers homeowners offerings had been capped at 9,500 new policies per month.

 Related: Wildfire Victims Ask Gov. Newsom to Call for Insurance Commissioner’s Resignation